how to become an……Equine Massage Therapist

 3.Other training courses

-There are also other professional courses available in Equine Sports Massage.
-In selecting your course, it's important to check if it's accredited (and by whom), with there being many professionals working within the equine industry, completing a thorough course, and being able to be a member of a professional association is important to help to give your service the best chance of success!
+There's also other professional courses available in Equine Sports Massage.
+In selecting your course, it's important to check if it's accredited (and by whom), with there being many professionals working within the equine industry, completing a thorough course, and being able to be a member of a professional association is important to help give your service the best chance of success!

 What difference do qualifications make to a customer?

-Successful completion of a recognised Equine Massage course, means that you are suitably qualified to practise.
-In addition you are only likely to obtain insurance cover if you are a qualified therapist - which your potential customers are likely to find a very important issue when choosing between therapists.
+Successful completion of a recognised Equine Massage course, means that you're suitably qualified to practise.
+In addition you're only likely to obtain insurance cover if you're a qualified therapist.
+This will be important to your customers.

 A fully qualified Equine Massage Therapist will always work within the permission of and liaise with the Veterinary Surgeon of the animal.